 Landscape, Vitrine and Spectator

 Landscape is a central theme in the work of Anna Guðjónsdóttir.
 To understand this idea fully requires more than a study of her paintings.
 We need to look more closely at the theme of landscape itself.
 The difference between landscape and nature can be explained by a very old story.
 In April 1336 the Italian intellectual and poet Petrarch (Francesco Petrarca) climbed the nearly 2000 metres of Mont Ventoux in France.
 This was the first climb in the literary tradition of mountaineering since antiquity.
 His strenuous undertaking served no practical purpose; it was driven solely by a curious wish for pure observation, what would later be called “disinterested pleasure”.
 This step beyond the dependence on a god-given and at times threatening natural world into the understanding of nature as a subjective landscape open to interpretation can be considered an epochal transition into the modern age. (*3) It was at the same time in Florence that Giotto di Bondone reintroduced a bodily understanding of reality and visual perspective to painting, considered to mark the beginning of Renaissance art.
 Both approaches remain valid to this day; both are still fundamental to the way we look at art and the world.
 If we perceive three trees by a lake as beautiful, or a stark rock wall as heroic, these are both subjective perceptions located in an interplay between the world and an aesthetic re-imaging stamped upon it.
 In this sense, seeing is always a form of “recognition”, and in a contemporary context it is ever more mediated.
 In art this interplay does not require simple projections of a recognisable outer world.
 Detailed depictions of a stag by a waterfall or a wanderer above the clouds are no longer necessary.
 It is enough to discern a horizon in a tonal gradation, to see traces of sand, water or clouds in swirling forms.
 An image shows the inner world of its author, art is not the depiction of nature, but the drawing out of some form of essential material.
 This differentiation, which remains difficult to understand, can be found in the German Romantic art theory of the early 19th century.
 In his “IX.
-Letter on Landscape Painting”, the doctor, natural scientist and painter Carl Gustav Carus wrote that landscape painting had advanced knowledge through the stirring of sentiment: “As we gain no idea of an animal’s inherent character from a lifeless tracing of its outlines, but only through the lively apprehension of an artist’s eye, it seems that the true type and individuality of a mountain range can be conveyed only by a genuinely artistic representation: a true geognostic landscape.
+Letter on Landscape Painting”, the doctor, natural scientist and painter Carl Gustav Carus wrote that landscape painting had advanced knowledge through the stirring of sentiment: “As we gain no idea of an animal’s inherent character from a lifeless tracing of its outlines, but only through the lively apprehension of an artist’s eye, it seems that the true type and individuality of a mountain range can be conveyed only by a genuinely artistic representation: a true geognostic landscape.”

 The vitrine is a recurring motif in Anna Guðjónsdóttir’s work.
 It is a means to frame her subjects, and to create a paradox in which something that is limitless is nonetheless defined, enclosed and made available.
 The landscape of Iceland is sublime and formidable.
 However the term ‘landscape’ in the strict sense, that of a human aestheticization of nature, does not apply here – it is rather a vast and primal lost world.
 It is best, particularly in poor weather conditions, to have a pane of glass, a pair of spectacles, the window of a car (or better yet that of a house) between the human observer and what is outside.
 As a result of the climate and history of the country, Iceland has far fewer external traces of human culture than we find in southern Europe, so to seek exotic wonders we cannot go to the art dealers and big museums.
 Anna Guðjónsdóttir’s vitrines nonetheless invoke the fundamental elements of collecting and the museum, but it is the sense of nature itself that their evocative, unclassified objects seem to suggest has been caught behind the glass.